Jul 23, 2025 | By: Foot & Ankle Centers of Frisco, Little Elm, McKinney

 - Risk Factors: Poor circulation, high blood sugar levels, and previous foot injuries increase the risk of developing diabetic ulcers.

 - Treatment: Prompt medical intervention is necessary.
 Treatment may involve wound care, controlling blood sugar, and in some cases, surgical intervention.
-Regular check-ups with a healthcare provider are crucial for managing foot health in diabetic patients.
+Regular check-ups with a healthcare provider or specialists at Foot & Ankle Centers are crucial for managing foot health in diabetic patients.

 1.3 Pressure Sores